Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 // <- Please add a description of your effect here ->                                   //
 //////////////////////////////////////////////////////////////////////////////////////////

-// The shader class for this effect is registered further down in this file. let Shader = null;
+// The shader class for this effect is registered further down in this file.
+When this
+// effect is used for the first time, an instance of this shader class is created.
+Once
+// the effect is finished, the shader will be stored in the freeShaders array and will
+// then be reused if a new shader is requested.
+ShaderClass which will be used whenever
+// this effect is used.
+let ShaderClass = null;
+let freeShaders = [];

 // The effect class is completely static.
 It can be used to get some metadata (like the
 // effect's name or supported GNOME Shell versions), to initialize the respective page of